GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 **What were some hesitancies you had before considering a role in the federal government?**

 I was brought up understanding and experiencing a fear of discrimination—either as being seen as “less than” and/or being unlawfully deported or persecuted.
 I was unsure about what background checks would bring up on extended family, and I would be denied employment.
-Now, I challenge myself to make these fears a strength of my unique experience.
+Now, I challenge myself to make these fears a strength of my unique experience.{{< /note >}}

-{{< img-right src="hhm-2022-austin" >}}

-**A picture is worth a thousand words, what photograph or image best represents your cultural connection?**

-This is a photo of me as a baby with my grandpa in 1987.
-We are both smiling as he plays the guitarrón and I try to dance.
-In addition to serving in the U.S. Army Reserve and working in civil service until retirement, my grandpa was a mariachi.
-He played a number of string instruments and sang in mariachi bands at large formal events, religious services, and tourist attractions well into his 80s until he passed away from COVID-19 complications in 2020.{{< /note >}}

 <hr width="75%">